Training performers, teachers, and innovators.

 The Chicago Arts Program is a 15-week semester of immersion in the Chicago art world.
 Students live and study in Chicago, work at a part-time internship, meet and interview artists and arts professionals, and write about and discuss practical and theoretical issues.

 Students enroll at the Institut Catholique de Paris, where the medium of instruction in all classes is French.
-Students have the opportunity to take courses at La Schola Cantorum and receive three credits for each, upon approval from the Department of Music.
+Students have the opportunity to take courses at La Schola Cantorum and receive three credits for each, upon approval from the music department.

 Juniors and seniors may enroll in courses at the Hochschule für Kirchenmusik, all of which are related directly to music, and for studio lessons in organ.
 The school is located in Rottenburg am Neckar, southwest Germany, and all courses are conducted in German.